 Stryker is a very small village located in the state of Ohio.
 With a population of 1,242 people and just one neighborhood, Stryker is the 544th largest community in Ohio.
-Stryker has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+Much of the housing stock in Stryker was built prior to World War II, making it one of the older and more historic villages in the country.

 When you are in Stryker, you'll notice that it is more blue-collar than most other communities in America.
 43.39% of Stryker’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Stryker is a village of sales and office workers, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Stryker who work in office and administrative support (14.76%), food service (9.76%), and management occupations (7.57%).